Cutting Diet Meal Plan – Overview

 High protein consumption has been shown in numerous studies to help with fat loss by increasing metabolism, decreasing appetite, and keeping lean muscle mass.

-If you’re attempting to lose weight or gain muscle mass, you’ll need to eat more protein than if you’re just trying to maintain your weight.
+If you’re attempting to lose weight or gain muscle mass, you’ll need to eat more protein than if you’re trying to maintain weight.

 This is because you’re eating fewer calories but exercising regularly, which raises your protein requirements.